 In the normal course of operations, the Company enters into derivative contracts to facilitate client transactions, hedge principal positions and facilitate hedging activities of affiliated companies.
-These derivative contracts primarily consist of FX swaps, FX/commodities options, futures and forwards.
+These derivative contracts primarily consist of FX swaps, FX/commodities options, futures, forwards and interest rate swaps.